AutoParams/AutoParams/README.md

 }
 ```

-You have following business rules for `Product` entity.
+You have following business rules for the `Product` entity.

 - `listPriceAmount` is greater than or equal to `100`
 - `listPriceAmount` is less than or equal to `1000`
 - Offer a 10% discount

-Code these rules with `Customizer` interface.
+Code these rules with the `Customizer` interface.

 ```java
 public class ProductCustomization implements Customizer {